Analyzing a binary neutron star signal#

 YAML configuration reference — full reference for all configuration options

-JESTER Inference Workflow — how the inference components connect and data flows through the system
+Inference workflow — how the inference components connect and data flows through the system